rgreminger/example-make-workflow/README.md

 This is a basic test/example repository using Gnu make for a reproducible research workflow, as described here: (tilburgsciencehub.com)[http://tilburgsciencehub.com/].

-The main aim is to have a basic `makefile`, which can be easily extended to use in an actual projects.
+The main aim of this to have a basic structure, which can be easily adjusted to use in an actual projects.
+In this example project, the following is done:
+	1. Load and prepare data
+	2. Run some analysis
+	3. Present results in a final pdf using LaTeX.

 ## Dependencies
 - R